B.A., University of North Carolina at Wilmington; M.S.A., Central Michigan University

-Prior to the 1997-98 campaign, Jarman spent two years as the assistant coach to 11-year Methodist mentor, and current USA South Athletic Conference Conference Commissioner, Rita Wiggs.
-Prior to coming to Methodist, Jarman served as the head women's basketball coach at New Bern High School from 1993-95.
+Prior to the 1997-98 campaign, Jarman spent two years as the assistant coach to 11-year Methodist mentor, Rita Wiggs.
+Prior to coming to Methodist, Jarman served as the head women’s basketball coach at New Bern High School from 1993-95.
 During that time, her squads registered a 32-16 record (.667).

-Jarman earned a Bachelor of Arts degree in health and physical education from UNC-Wilmington in 1989, as well as an associate's degree from Mount Olive College, where she played basketball and softball for two years.
-In the spring of 2003, she earned her Master of Science degree in administration from Central Michigan University.
+Jarman earned a Bachelor of Arts in health and physical education from UNC-Wilmington in 1989, as well as an associate’s degree from Mount Olive College, where she played basketball and softball for two years.
+In the spring of 2003, she earned her Master of Science in Administration from Central Michigan University.

 Jarman and her husband, Errol, welcomed a daughter, Dawson Michele, to the family on June 2, 2004.